 Simply put, we are the best.
 Our customer service is beyond reproach.
-Our goal is for your shopping experience with us to be enjoyable, whether you order online or in our brick and mortar store.
+Our goal is to make your shopping experience with us enjoyable, whether you order online or in our brick and mortar store.
 We encourage you to visit our large showroom located in Orange, California.

 Click Here to view our Mission Statement

 Blue Ribbon Trophy was established in 1954 by Mr. Ralph "Riverboat" Phillips and his wife Eleanor in Orange County, California.
 The first store was located at 6555 Beach Blvd. in Buena Park, California.